 Adequate mental health services can reduce criminal justice costs and utilization.
-Appropriate diagnosis and treatment services, as well as increased use of diversion programs, will result in positive outcomes for offenders with a mental illness.
-Ultimately, appropriate mental health services will benefit the public
+Appropriate diagnosis and treatment services, as well as increased use of diversion programs, will result in positive outcomes for individuals with a mental illness and ultimately, the public..
+Counties continue to work across disciplines to achieve positive outcomes for persons with mental health and/or co-occurring substance use disorder issues.

-Inmate Medical Services
+Medical Services

-CSAC supports efforts at the federal level to permit local governments to access third-party payments for health care provided in detention facilities, including medical services provided for those who are accused, but not yet convicted.
-CSAC also supports efforts to ensure continuity of benefits for those detained in county detention facilities - adult and juvenile - and for swift reenrollment in the appropriate benefits program upon a detainee's release.
+CSAC supports efforts at the federal level to permit local governments to access third-party payments for health care provided in detention facilities,.
+CSAC also supports efforts to ensure continuity of benefits for those detained in county detention facilities - adult and juvenile - and for swift reenrollment in the appropriate benefits program pre-release.